MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/APC-HOL.md

 ##### Consent Error - Operator Permission
 - If location data access is denied by the operator, the API will return an HTTP 403 error response with code: `CONSENT_URL_ERROR`.
 This type of message also contains the `consent_url` property with an url valuable pointing to the operator permission form the user has to accept.
 - Error handling should account for permissions being revoked or not granted by the user or operator, ensuring that the application complies with privacy laws and user preferences.
-The error message wit

 ![alt text](./imgs/hol-image-61.png)